gamingrobot/zallery/README.md

 git clone https://github.com/gamingrobot/zallery.git themes/zallery
 ```

-Note: It is recomended that you copy the `config.toml` from the `themes/zallery` folder to the root folder of your site.
+Note: It is recommended that you copy the `config.toml` from the `themes/zallery` folder to the root folder of your site.

 Then set your theme setting in `config.toml` to `zallery`: